spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/integrate-stripe.md

 ---
 This document gives an overview of the SCCOS prerequisites required for the [Stripe App](/docs/pbc/all/payment-service-provider/{{page.version}}/base-shop/third-party-integrations/stripe/stripe.html) to function in your Spryker Shop.

-Please note that the steps listed below are only necessary if your Spryker Shop doesn't contain the packages and configurations below
+Please note that the steps listed below are only necessary if your Spryker Shop doesn't contain the packages (or their versions are outdated) and configurations below.

 ## 1. Required Packages